ZakKemble/AVRDUDESS/README.md

 ## Windows:

-Requires .NET Framework 2.0 SP1 or newer.
+Requires .NET Framework 2.0 SP1 or later.
 All systems since Windows Vista will have the required version already installed.

 ## Linux & macOS: